Whitehorse General Hospital is home to Canada’s first magnetic resonance imaging (MRI) scanner north of 60.

 Enter the hospital through the main entrance.
-Check in for your appointment at the MRI reception, which is located through the doors on the left as you enter the main atrium.
-There’s no need to check-in at the Admissions & Discharge desk for an MRI exam.
+Check in for your appointment at the MRI reception, which is located through the doors on the left as you enter the Main Atrium.

 Upon arriving at the MRI suite, you will be greeted by our friendly and knowledgeable staff that will register and help you get ready for your test.
 Our dedicated MRI Technologist will walk you through the procedure and conduct your exam.